First Black U of I trustee

 Bird’s death makes the second attributed indirectly to the death of Secretary of State James A. Rose.
 He is said to have brooded continuously since the sudden death on Wednesday night of Dr. J.H.
 McGee, who died soon after the secretary, supposedly of grief.

-Both Bird and Magee are buried in Block 5, historically known as “the colored section,” at Oak Ridge Cemetery.
+Both Bird and Magee are buried in what is historically known as “the colored section,” Blocks 4 and 5, at Oak Ridge Cemetery.

 Original content copyright Sangamon County Historical Society.
 You are free to republish this content as long as credit is given to the Society.
 Learn how to support the Society.